$0.00

 Prehistoric Wild Horse Island

 Wild Horse Island is the result of Cordilleran Glacier movements through Flathead Valley roughly 17,000 years ago.
-The glacial shifts gave the island its diverse topography, including six small peaks with jagged rock outcroppings on their southern side that serve as excellent viewpoints for hikers.
+The glacial shifts gave the island its diverse topography, including six small peaks with jagged rock outcroppings that serve as excellent viewpoints.

-Before European colonization of this region, the island was used by the Salish-Kootenai tribes to pasture their horses and prevent them from being stolen by rival tribes.
+Before European colonization, the island was used by the Salish-Kootenai tribes to pasture their horses and prevent them from being stolen by rival tribes.

 Wild Horse Island in the 20th century

-Throughout the early 20th century, homesteaders on the island downed many of the local trees and introduced nonnative grasslands to the local ecosystem which, over time, overpowered the native short grass prairie.
+Throughout the early 20th century, homesteaders on the island felled many of the local trees and introduced non-native grasslands to the local ecosystem.
+Over time, the non-native grasslands overpowered the native short-grass prairie.

-Attempts to develop agriculture on the island ultimately were unsuccessful.
-Today, fragments of old buildings and an orchard remain from this era.
+Despite many attempts to develop agriculture on the island, they all were unsuccessful.
+Today, fragments of old buildings and an orchard remain.

-Wild Horse Island remained a part of the Flathead Indian Reservation from the time the reservation was created in 1872 up to 1904 when the government divided the island into individual land plots.
+Wild Horse Island remained a part of the Flathead Indian Reservation from the time the reservation was created in 1872 to 1904, when the government divided the island into individual land plots.

 Throughout the 20th century, various businesses came and went on the island, including a dude ranch and a cabin rental outfit.
-However, much of the island was spared from development throughout this time, and in 1977, the Montana Department of Fish, Wildlife, & Parks (FWP) gained control over the island, establishing it as a state park.
+However, much of the island was spared from development throughout this time.
+In 1977, the Montana Department of Fish, Wildlife, & Parks (FWP) gained control over the island, designating it a state park.

 Wild Horse Island today